nx-appbuild-hub/.github/README.md

 </p>

 <h1 align="center">Nitrux AppImage Build Hub</h1>
-<p align="center"><em>We're a thriving company making dreams come true — one byte at a time.</em></p>
+<p align="center"><em>AppImages by Nitrux for Nitrux.</em></p>

 ### About

 Nitrux AppImage Build Hub hosts repositories to build AppImages automated by GitHub Actions.
 The AppImages provided by Nitrux AppImage Build Hub target specifically Nitrux.
+We'll upload these AppImages to AppImageHub.com, where users of Nitrux can download these AppImages using the NX Software Center.